 The last layer is 7 inches of Bio-Core® foam.
 This sturdy polyurethane foam base layer promotes mattress durability, preventing sags and soft spots.
 All our Amerisleep mattresses come with a risk-free 100-night sleep trial and a 20-year warranty.
-Our warranty covers sagging greater than 0.75 inches.
-Usually, most warranties cover sagging more than 1-inch.
+Our warranty covers sagging greater than 1-inch.

 The AS2 is available in all standard sizes, including the split king size.

 - 2 inches of eco-friendly Bio-Pur® material conforms to your spine’s natural curvature

 - 3 inches of the Affinity with HIVE® layer customize comfort, enhancing back support